-Working with over 4,000 local people in the Rwenzori region of Uganda, our Sustainable Trade Programme was developed in 2011 to enable parents to send their children to school.
+Working with over 4,000 local people in the Rwenzori region of Uganda, our Sustainable Trade Programme was developed in 2011 to enable people to increase their income and help improve their life chances.

-Our aim at TK Maxx and Homesense is to help parents ensure their children complete primary education.
 We do this by helping them increase their income from the production and sale of coffee, cocoa, cotton and crafts.
-We’re proud to be able to sell their products in our stores, from award-winning Rwenzori coffee to traditional handmade crafts.
+We’re proud to be able to sell their products in our stores, from award-winning Rwenzori coffee to traditional handmade baskets and crafts.

-Since the project began over 4,000 local people have benefited from increased income and more children are completing primary school education.
-When you include their families too - over 28,000 people are indirectly impacted.
+Since the project began, over 4000 local people have benefited from improved income through the production and sale of their handmade baskets and crafts, and now more children are completing their primary school education.

 The coronavirus pandemic has caused closures of borders, schools and universities in Uganda.
 TK Maxx and Homesense continue to support the Western Ugandan communities with grants to support education and trade through the Rwenzori Sustainable Trade Centre.